 Instead, take full advantage of any space the end of one year and beginning of the next provides to be, do, and think in other ways than you’re able to in your week-to-week routine in the rest of the year.

-But definitely capture your reflections someplace where you can come back to them.
+But as you have thoughts about next year, definitely capture those reflections someplace where you can revisit to them.
 Even scribbling a few, brief notes in a notebook can help.

-That way, they won’t get lost or forgotten (which they’re pretty liable to do otherwise).
-You’ll also free mental space that you’ll otherwise find taken up, even if subconsciously.4
+That way, those ideas won’t get lost or forgotten (which they’re pretty liable to do otherwise).
+You’ll also free mental space that you’ll otherwise find taken up, even if subconsciously.5

 Conclusion